fb-pixel

 Enter Rassie Erasmus.
 In his playing days, he racked up 36 caps for the Boks and since his retirement in 2003 he’d been in and out of the national side’s coaching set-up in the role of technical advisor.
 When he was handed the keys to the kingdom, the team was in tatters.
 They’d just suffered their largest defeat in 111 years, losing to New Zealand 57–0.
 They were also humiliated with a record home loss of 57-15 against the same opposition in Durban.

 One of Erasmus’ first moves was to give the captaincy to a young man he’d worked with in his days as a coach of Western Province.
 Siya Kolisi officially became South Africa’s first-ever black captain, a move that raised eyebrows at the time.
 Unlike his predecessors, Erasmus didn’t bury his head in the sand when it came to the hot topic of transformation: “It’s so nice that we can speak about transformation openly without talking around it.”
 And why not?
-South Africa has 11 official languages and only 7.65% of the population is white – diversity has the potential to be the country’s biggest strength.
+South Africa has 11 official languages and only 7.65 per cent of the population is white – diversity has the potential to be the country’s biggest strength.

 A word for that young captain that Erasmus put his faith in.
 Kolisi watched his mother die in front of him.
 His grandmother used to give him a mixture of sugar and water so that his hunger didn’t wake him up at night.
 The diverse South African team is full of stories like this.
 Kolisi is represented by Hip-Hop icon Jay-Z’s Roc Nation Sport International.
 The president of Roc Nation, Michael Yormark, says Kolisi “is one of the most inspiring individuals I’ve ever met in my life.”
 Kolisi has become the nation’s humble superstar, whose honesty in his autobiography extends to his alcoholism and an addiction to pornography.
 But being moulded by that hardship has made him the man he is today.
 Kolisi is a staunch supporter of victims of domestic violence and a voice for South Africa’s voiceless.